andwj/rpg-game/README.md

 The license is the GNU GPL v3 (or any later version).

-Planned stuff which will set it apart from NetHack:
+Planned stuff which will set it apart from other rogue-likes:

 *  try to avoid "yet another stupid death" syndrome
 *  better NPC characters, chatting, trading of items
+*  no separate levels, the dungeon is one large playfield (e.g. 50 tiles across but 1000 tiles high)
 *  more interesting layouts of dungeons
-*  no separate levels, the dungeon is one large playfield (e.g. 50 tiles across but 1000 tiles high)
-*  smaller in scope, less monsters, less items, less stats to worry about
+*  ability to type complex commands, like in text adventures
 *  no need to identify objects